 - evacuate the area as soon as possible

 Fires on any heathland, particularly the New Forest, can pose a serious threat to lives and property, that is why you need to understand the danger and help prevent a disastrous incident.

 To help you do this The Forestry Commission posts current fire risk information on their website.
-This also contains helpful information to make sure you make the most of your visit, remember to check it out before you go: New Forest fire risk rating from The Forestry Commission.
+This also contains helpful information to make sure you make the most of your visit, remember to check it out before you go.